 Funding for Disability Tennis Wheelchairs and Equipment (Deadline 1 September 2017)

 Grants of up to £1,500 are available to special schools, disability groups and associations, etc for equipment and specialist wheelchairs to enable disabled people to play tennis.
 Individuals can apply for grants of up to £500.
-Individuals can receive support for a sports wheelchairs, tennis rackets, coaching lessons with an Lawn Tennis Association (LTA) licensed coach or course fees for official LTA development/coaching courses.
+Individuals can receive support for a sports wheelchair, tennis rackets, coaching lessons with a Lawn Tennis Association (LTA) licensed coach or course fees for official LTA development/coaching courses.
 Groups can apply for wheelchairs, court hire, coaching fees and equipment packages which will include, rackets, balls, mini net, and coaching aids such as cones and throw down marker lines.
 In the case of wheelchairs a deposit will be required; for individuals the amount of deposit required will depend on the wheelchair type requested, clubs will need to raise a deposit of £250.
 Visit http://www.danmaskelltennistrust.org.uk/apply-for-a-grant.html for more information.